Switch to nesto | Get up to $4,300* cashback

 Key Highlights

-• When comparing rates, be sure to measure mortgage products based on both the term length (3 years, 5 years, etc) and type (fixed or variable)
+• When comparing rates, measure mortgage products based on the term length (3 years, 5 years, etc) and type (fixed or variable).

-• RBC Royal Bank mortgage rates are competitive among other big banks and lenders.
-Your personal financial situation will often determine whether you qualify for the lowest rates
+• RBC Royal Bank mortgage rates are competitive with those of other big banks and lenders.
+However, your personal financial situation often determines whether you qualify for the lowest rates.

 Compare RBC Royal Bank Mortgage Rates